camargo-advanced/simon/README.md

 Those chapters explain step by step how to install and test the opensource toolkit required.

-You can also buy an e-book here: https://www.amazon.com/Beginning-STM32-Developing-FreeRTOS-libopencm3-ebook/dp/B07DGGHZN6/ref=sr_1_fkmr0_1?keywords=Beggining+STM32%2C+Developing+with+FreeRTOS%2C+libopencm3+and+GCC&qid=1577222240&sr=8-1-fkmr0
+You can buy an e-book here:
+https://www.amazon.com/Beginning-STM32-Developing-FreeRTOS-libopencm3-ebook/dp/B07DGGHZN6/ref=sr_1_fkmr0_1?keywords=Beggining+STM32%2C+Developing+with+FreeRTOS%2C+libopencm3+and+GCC&qid=1577222240&sr=8-1-fkmr0

 For any questions or suggestions, please reach out to camargo.advanced@gmail.com